-Potential to reach a global audience.
+The potential to reach a global audience.

 More interactive as you can have a one-on-one discussion with your students.

-Receive feedback in real-time.
+The advantage of receiving feedback in real-time.

-A Convenient learning environment for both tutor and student.
+A convenient learning environment for both tutor and student.

-Tailor-made to suit each student.
+The ability to tailor lessons to suit each student.

 You can reach a global audience